 Vanilla Extract/Paste: Don't skip the Vanilla Extract/Paste.
 You can't make a Vanilla Cake without vanilla.

-Vinegar: The added vinegar activates sodium bicarbonate found in the baking powder.
-I tested this cake with baking soda and baking powder but ended up with a cake with very large air pockets.
+Vinegar: The small amount of added vinegar activates the sodium bicarbonate found in the baking powder.
+I tested this cake with baking soda and baking powder, but ended up with a cake with very large air pockets.
 But when eliminating the baking soda, the large air bubbles disappeared as well.
-Vinegar makes this gluten-free vanilla cake batter more acidic which causes the proteins in the flour to set as it bakes.
-This results in a stable cake that is fluffy yet still moist.
+Vinegar makes this gluten-free vanilla cake batter more acidic, which causes the proteins in the flour to set as it bakes.

 How to make the best Gluten Free Vanilla Snack Cake

 This cake is pretty simple to make.
-I recommend using a stand mixer for this recipe since mixing by hand or a hand mixer may turn this cake into a workout.
-I use an 8" round cake pan for this recipe.
-If you use a 9" cake round, your cake may turn out thinner.
-You can also bake this batter in an 8x8 rectangular cake pan.
+I recommend using a stand mixer for this recipe since mixing by hand or a hand mixer may turn this gluten free vanilla cake into a workout.
+For baking, I recommend using an 8x8-inch square pan.
+If you choose a 9x9-inch pan, keep in mind that the cake will be thinner, so you’ll need to adjust the baking time accordingly.

-- In the meantime, in a separate bowl, whisk together the oil, milk, and vinegar.
+- Step 5: In the meantime, in a separate bowl, whisk together the oil, milk, and vinegar.
 The mixture may look curdled.

-- Transfer your gluten free vanilla cake batter to the prepared cake pan.
+- Step 9: Transfer your gluten free vanilla cake batter to the prepared cake pan.
 Using an off set knife, or the back of a spoon, smooth out the top evenly.

-- Gently tap the cake pan against your counter top - this will remove some of the airbubbles trapped in the cake batter.
+- Step 10: Gently tap the cake pan against your counter top - this will remove some of the larger airbubbles trapped in the cake batter.

-- Remove the snack cake from the oven and allow for it to cool on a wire rack for 10-15 minutes before turning it out onto a wire rack.
-Cool cake completely before frosting.
+- Step 12: Remove the snack cake from the oven and let it cool on a wire rack for 10 minutes.
+Then, use the parchment paper to lift it out of the pan and transfer it to the wire rack.
+Let the cake cool completely before frosting.

 What is American Vanilla Buttercream?

-This gluten-free vanilla snack cake can be served with almost any frosting you can think of.
-I used a simple gluten-free American vanilla buttercream for this recipe.
+This gluten free vanilla snack cake pairs beautifully with almost any frosting you can imagine.
+For this recipe, I went with a simple gluten-free American vanilla buttercream.

 How to make American Buttercream